susam/mathb/README.md

     `100` for `:protect`, MathB would refuse to overwrite the existing port.

-  - `:initial-year` (default is `2012`): The initial year that appears in the copyright message in the footer.

-  - `:copyright-owner` (default is `"MathB"`): The name of the copyright owner that appears in the copyright message in the footer.

 If a property name is missing from this file or if the file itself is missing, then the default value of the property mentioned within parentheses above is used.